 (ii) The timeline for those upgrades; and

-(iii) Any operational limitation on the generator’s operation in the interim.5.5 Generator Commissioning and Continuing Operations
+(iii) Any operational limitation on the generator’s operation in the interim.

+(2) An NSG must provide Resource Registration Data prescribed in Protocol Section 3.8.9, Interconnection of a Non-Settled Generator.

+5.5 Generator Commissioning and Continuing Operations

-(1) For each interconnecting Generation Resource or Energy Storage Resource (ESR), each Interconnecting Entity (IE) shall meet the conditions established by ERCOT before proceeding to Initial Energization, Initial Synchronization, and commercial operations.
-These conditions may require proof of meeting applicable ERCOT requirements, which may include, but are not limited to, reactive capability, voltage ride-through standards, dynamic model template submission, Automatic Voltage Regulator (AVR), Primary Frequency Response, Power System Stabilizer (PSS), Subsynchronous Resonance (SSR) models, and telemetry.
+(1) For each interconnecting Generation Resource, Energy Storage Resource (ESR), Settlement Only Generator (SOG), or Non-Settled Generator (NSG), each Interconnecting Entity (IE) shall meet the conditions established by ERCOT before proceeding to Initial Energization, Initial Synchronization, and commercial operations.
+These conditions may require proof of meeting applicable ERCOT requirements, which may include, but are not limited to, reactive capability, voltage and frequency ride-through standards, dynamic model template submission, Automatic Voltage Regulator (AVR), Primary Frequency Response, Power System Stabilizer (PSS), Subsynchronous Resonance (SSR) models, and telemetry.

 (2) Before ERCOT approves Initial Energization for a project that will consume Load other than Wholesale Storage Load (WSL) and that is not behind a Non-Opt-In Entity (NOIE) tie meter: